Explaining the benefits of a will, planning ahead

 - What is a wrongful death action?

-If a loved one’s death was caused by the negligence of another individual — like a drunk driver — it might be possible to recover compensation for pain and suffering incurred by the deceased before he or she died and for the loss of society and companionship of the deceased by his or her next of kin.
+If a loved one’s death was caused by the negligence of another individual — like a drunk driver — it might be possible to recover compensation for pain and suffering incurred by the deceased before he or she died and for the loss of society and companionship of the deceased suffered by his or her next of kin.
 Our firm can guide you through this process from start to finish.
+We have wrongful death attorneys who have recovered millions of dollars for family members.